W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ⁴This [asking which miracles you should perform] spares you needless effort, because you will be acting under direct communication.
 ⁵The impersonal nature of the miracle is an essential ingredient, because it [the impersonal nature of the  miracle] enables me to direct its [the miracle’s] application, and under my guidance miracles lead to the highly personal experience of revelation.
 ⁶A guide does not control but he [a guide] does direct, leaving it up to you to follow.
-⁷“Lead us not into temptation” means “Recognise your errors and choose to abandon them [your errors] by following my guidance”.
+⁷“Lead us not into temptation” means “recognize your errors and choose to abandon them [your errors] by following my guidance”.
 :::

 ::: details Substituted